Questions to Ask Your Doctor

 If you've been diagnosed with cancer, you'll have lots of questions.
-Because your time with the doctor is limited, it's helpful to prepare for the visit in advance by prioritizing the questions that are important to you.
-You may want to start your discussion with the doctor with a statement about your personal goal for this appointment (i.e., the main question or concern you want to address).
+Because your time with the doctor is limited, it's helpful to prepare for the visit by prioritizing the questions that are important to you.
+You may want to start your discussion with a statement about your personal goal for this appointment (i.e., the main question or concern you want to address).

-Let the doctor know in advance how involved you would like to be in decision-making, and how much detailed information you would like him or her to give you.
-Also, keep in mind that you can direct questions about financial issues or emotional support to other members of the medical team or to the Patient and Family Cancer Support Center.
+Let the doctor know in advance how involved you'd like to be in decision-making, and how much detailed information you'd like to be given.
+Keep in mind that you can direct questions about financial issues or emotional support to other members of the medical team or to the Patient and Family Cancer Support Center.

 - What stage is my cancer?

 - Can you tell if this is a fast-growing type of cancer or a slow-growing type?